BryonBurke/findacart/README.md

 Deploy ios and android mobile apps to their respective stores Connect cart pics into a gallery.
 User navigates to cart on left or right and on return to pod map is shown a marker of the last cart they looked at.
 Links to carts social media

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-Android Studio
+1. Android Studio
+2. Xcode
-Dev license for app stores.
-I currently have a license for Android Store Is there anything else you'd like your instructor to know?
+3. Dev license for app stores.
+I currently have a license for Android Store

-I have some experience with both xcode and android studio.
+Setup/Installation Requirements:

+Expo app required.

+1. clone and open the file locally in terminal run: $git clone https://github.com/BryonBurke/findacart

+In terminal:
+1. change directory to findacart folder.
+2. enter: yarn start
+3. If xcode or android studio is installed, follow instructions on terminal to display app on simulator.
+4. To display on iphone, open camera app and point at graphic on terminal to open app on Expo

+Known Bugs No known bugs

+Support and contact details _If you have any issues with the program or want to reach out, email bryonparis@gmail.com

+Technologies Used This program utilized:

+Javascript and React and was built on JS code.

+Licensed under MIT license

+Copyright (c) 2020 Bryon Burke